jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 ## Setup

-**Reminder:** Remember to `setup` and `activate` your virtual environment, choose your python interpreter and install the ipykernel.
+**Reminder:** Remember to `setup` and `activate` your virtual environment.
 If you do not remember how please refer to the [Python Workspace Setup Instructions](https://github.com/jdrichards-pursuit/python-virtual-environment-setup).

 **Note:** Because this is `not a Jupyter Notebook`, you will not need to select the Python Interpreter or install the ipykernel.